sjaitly13/automotive-testing-system/README.md

 - Inspired by automotive testing practices at Ford Motor Company
 - Built with modern Python testing and automation tools
-- Designed for educational and research purposes in automotive software engineering

 ---

-**Note**: This is a simulation project for educational purposes.
-It does not represent actual Ford Motor Company systems or testing procedures.